-Auditory gnosis is the ability to perceive and understand oral language, it is a decoder that allows us to understand the person who speaks to us.
+Auditory gnosis is the ability to perceive and understand spoken language, it is a decoder that allows us to understand the person who is speaking to us.

-On the contrary, auditory agnosia is a disorder that causes a lack of understanding of oral language and sounds in the environment.
-The subject cannot decode the sounds they hear, yet they ear is not damaged.
+On the contrary, an auditory agnosia is a disorder causing a lack of understanding of oral language and environmental sounds.
+The subject is unable to decode the sounds he or she hears, yet the ear is not damaged.

 This type of disorder is usually caused by a lesion in the temporal lobe.

 Depending on the symptoms, there are three types of auditory agnosia.